-EV vs ICE Maintenance Costs: What Fleet Operators Need to Know in 2026
+EV vs ICE Maintenance Costs: What Fleets Save in 2026

 An EV engine has significantly less parts than its combustion engine counterpart.

-With more shippers demanding zero-emission transport and new incentives making electric vehicles increasingly attractive, Canadian fleet operators are accelerating their shift toward electrification.
-But one question continues to come up: how do EV maintenance costs really compare to gas and diesel vehicles, and what does the difference mean for your annual maintenance budget?
+With more shippers demanding zero-emission transport and government incentives making electric vehicles increasingly attractive, fleet managers are accelerating their shift toward electrification.
+As EV sales in commercial segments continue to grow, one question keeps coming up: how do EV maintenance costs really compare to ICE counterparts, and what does the difference mean for your annual budget?

 The short answer is that electric vehicles require less maintenance than gas powered vehicles, and the savings are significant.
-While the upfront cost of electric trucks can be higher, the total cost of ownership often tilts in favour of EVs thanks to lower scheduled maintenance costs, fewer breakdowns, and reduced fuel costs over time.
-This post breaks down where those savings come from and what fleet operators need to budget for.
+While the upfront cost of electric trucks can be higher, the total cost of ownership often tilts in favour of EVs thanks to lower scheduled maintenance costs, fewer breakdowns, and lower fuel costs.
+This post breaks down where those savings come from, what EV drivers and fleet operators still need to budget for, and how Canadian incentives can reduce startup costs further.

 EV vs Gas Vehicle Maintenance Costs: What the Data Shows

-A Consumer Reports study found that EV owners and ev drivers pay about half as much for maintenance and repairs compared to gas car and ICE vehicle owners.
-That trend holds for commercial fleets too.
+A Consumer Reports study found that EV owners pay about half as much for maintenance and repairs compared to comparable ICE vehicle owners.
+That holds for commercial fleets too.

-According to the International Council on Clean Transportation (ICCT), battery electric trucks have the lowest per-mile maintenance costs of any powertrain:
+According to the International Council on Clean Transportation (ICCT), battery electric trucks have the lowest per-kilometre maintenance costs of any powertrain (US data, directional benchmark for Canadian fleets):

 Why Electric Vehicle Maintenance Costs Are Lower

-To understand why EV maintenance costs are lower, it helps to compare the mechanical complexity of each powertrain.
-A traditional internal combustion engine in gas powered vehicles relies on thousands of moving parts including spark plugs, a multi-speed transmission, complex gas engines with fuel systems, and a full exhaust system with catalytic converters and mufflers.
-Gas cars and diesel vehicles require regular oil changes, fluid top-ups including windshield washer fluid, exhaust system inspections, and eventual replacement of specialized components across the drivetrain.
+A traditional internal combustion engine relies on thousands of moving parts including spark plugs, a multi-speed transmission, fuel systems, and a full exhaust system with catalytic converters and mufflers.
+ICE cars, gas vehicles, and even hybrid vehicles require regular oil changes, fluid top-ups including windshield washer fluid and wiper fluid, exhaust system inspections, and eventual replacement of specialized drivetrain components.
+These are the common maintenance tasks that make gas powered vehicles more expensive to maintain over time.

 Battery electric vehicles use a single electric motor with far fewer moving parts.
-There is no fuel system to service, no spark plugs to replace, no exhaust system to inspect, no transmission fluid to change, and no gas station visits required.
-This fundamental difference is the primary reason EVs deliver consistently lower scheduled maintenance costs over their lifetime.
+There is no fuel system to service, no spark plugs to replace, no exhaust system to inspect, and no transmission fluid to change.
+This fundamental difference is the primary reason EVs and comparable ICE vehicles show such different ownership costs over their lifetimes.

 Fewer Moving Parts Mean Lower Regular Maintenance